blackradley/blackradley.github.io/_pages/service/index.md

 and invigorate systems and people.
 We want public service to achieve the best for the people it serves.
-We provide bespoke solutions to public service challenges: leadership, performance, fairness, and change.
+We provide bespoke solutions to public service challenges: leadership, performance, strategy, and change.